2019-2020 Snow Season: How Does It Stack Up?

 Although there were some areas that received above-average snow, the data still shows a worrying trend: winters are generally getting drier and drier over the years.
 2010-2011, 2016-2017, and 2017-2018 all rank in the top 5 least snowy winters ever recorded in Denver.
 2010-2020 is also the 2nd-driest decade ever recorded with 479” total snowfall; the driest decade on record is 2000-2010 with 475.5” total snowfall.
 Warmer and drier weather and shifting patterns of El Niño and La Niña are likely to blame for this downward trend; temperatures have risen about half a degree in the Denver area over the last 20 years compared to the historical average, and we have generally seen less moisture in recent years as well, especially in the fall.

 What Does This Mean for Your Commercial Property?

 While less average snowfall may be good for your winter snow clearing budget, snowstorms can still pop up at any moment.
 With the ability to drop large amounts of snow in a short time, snowstorms can cause huge headaches for anyone unprepared to respond at a moment’s notice.
 That’s why it’s important to have a professional snow and ice removal company like Snow Management Services to handle whatever winter throws at you.
 With 24-hour on-call snow plowing, de-icing, sidewalk management, and off-site snow hauling we protect our clients with true winter risk management services.
-Call us today at (303) 750-8867 or contact us online for a free quote and see why property owners have trusted us for over 25 years.
+Call us today at (303) 750-8867 or contact us online and see why property owners have trusted Snow Management Services for over 25 years.